Discover Greece, Corinth Canal & the Adriatic

 Delos - Mykonos, Greece

-A small rocky island embedded in the heart of the Cyclades archipelago, Delos is regarded as one of the most important mythological and archaeological sites in Greece.
-In the afternoon, you’ll venture to the world-famous island of Mykonos, which captivates visitors with its blend of traditional Greek culture and cosmopolitan flair.
-Take a stroll through the winding narrow streets of atmospheric Mykonos Town, where you can admire the trademark whitewashed dwellings fronted by distinctive blue doors.
+A small rocky island in the heart of the Cyclades archipelago, Delos is regarded as one of the most important mythological and archaeological sites in Greece.
+In the afternoon, you’ll continue to the world-famous island of Mykonos, which captivates visitors with its blend of traditional Greek culture and cosmopolitan flair.
+Take a stroll through the winding, narrow streets of atmospheric Mykonos town to admire the trademark whitewashed dwellings fronted by distinctive blue doors.
 Be sure to also visit the historic windmills, another iconic sight on this popular island.

 Transit through Corinth Canal - Itea, Greece